course-details-portlet

 • can identify and thoroughly understand limitations to neuromuscular force production and muscle strength

-• can thoroughly understand and describe the beneficial effects of strength training for adolescence, athletic performance, successful aging, disease treatment, disease prevention, and prescribe effective training programs
+• can thoroughly understand and describe the beneficial effects of resistance training for athletic performance, successful aging, disease treatment, disease prevention, and prescribe effective training programs

 • has advanced knowledge on how to measure neuromuscular function and muscle strength